-We’ve all heard of humidity.
-Plenty of homeowners have invested in dehumidifiers to prevent the damage it can cause.
-Most people who live with humidity don’t enjoy it too much.
-And those who don’t live with it are thankful for that fact!
+We’ve all heard of humidity; plenty of homeowners have invested in dehumidifiers to prevent the damage it can cause.
+Most people who live with humidity don’t enjoy it too much and those who don’t live with it are thankful for that fact!
 Humidity refers to how much water vapor is in the air.
 Generally, the more water vapor there is, the more humid that area is.
-But did you know that there are different kinds of humidity Absolute, relative, and specific humidity are all terms that represent different aspects of humidity.
+But did you know that there are different types of humidity?
+Absolute, relative, and specific humidity are all terms that represent different types of humidity.

 This term is used as a ratio of the amount of water vapor in the air to the amount of dry air in the area.

 Here at EVA-DRY, we offer homeowners mini dehumidifiers to help keep their important items protected.
-Our dehumidifiers also help remove irritating allergens from the air, bringing relief to allergy sufferers.
 We don’t just cover homes; we also have boat and RV dehumidifiers to help keep you protected no matter where you are.
 Learn more about our amazing products today!